The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

-That was nine years ago, when stay-at-home fathers were rarer than they are now.
-For one thing, an estimated 64 percent of pink slips today in the U.S. are handed out to men, making for more stay-at-home dads.
-U.S. Census Bureau figures for 2009 counted 158,000 such men, though the actual figure is much higher as that number includes only dads who were exclusively home and whose spouses were fully employed for the previous 52 weeks.
+That was more than 10 years ago, when stay-at-home fathers were rarer than they are now.
+For one thing, the percent of pink slips today in the U.S. are handed out to a growing majority of men, making for more stay-at-home dads.
 In many cases the switch in traditional roles is simply a matter of choice rather than event-driven necessity: Some couples just prefer this division of labor.

 This trend may also reflect the acceptance that accompanies social change and familiarity: In some areas of the country in particular, it’s routine to see men going about their business—in public!—with infants strapped to their chests while their partners are at work.
 Either way, avoiding the following pitfalls can make the transition easier and more rewarding for both parents.